ssoonmi/05-20-Lecture-Notes/W9D4/interactivity.md

 ## Transition

-One common property to implement on a psuedo-class is the transition property.
+One common property to implement with a psuedo-class is the transition property.
 We use the transition property show animated changes due to class and pseudo-class CSS rule application.
 Instead of having property changes take effect immediately, you can cause the changes in a property to take place over a period of time.

 List of CSS properties we can use transition on: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_animated_properties